 “6.21.4.2.1.1.
 For motor vehicles, each end of the vehicle, or in the case of tractors for semi-trailers each end of the cab;

-However, an alternative marking mode within 2,400 mm from the front end of the motor vehicle is allowed where a series of retro-reflectors of Class IVA of the [02] or subsequent series of amendments to UN Regulation No. 3, or the 00 or subsequent series of amendments to UN Regulation No. 150, or Class C of the 00 or subsequent series of amendments to UN Regulation No. 104 or the 00 or subsequent series of amendments to UN Regulation No. 150 are mounted followed by the required conspicuity marking as follows:
+However, an alternative marking mode within 2,400 mm from the front end of the motor vehicle is allowed where a series of retro-reflectors of Class IVA of the 02 or subsequent series of amendments to UN Regulation No. 3, or the 00 or subsequent series of amendments to UN Regulation No. 150, or Class C of the 00 or subsequent series of amendments to UN Regulation No. 104 or the 00 or subsequent series of amendments to UN Regulation No. 150 are mounted followed by the required conspicuity marking as follows:

 …”